 - Submit the online form for review

-Students may delay graduation to complete requirements for the college, including requirements for one major.
+It is expected that students will make satisfactory academic progress on graduation requirements each semester and will complete requirements for graduation within eight semesters.
+Students may request to delay graduation to complete requirements for the college, including requirements for one major.
 Delayed graduation will be approved only for compelling academic reasons that prevented completion of requirements within the expected period.
 Compelling academic reasons is defined as a circumstance beyond a student’s control that prevented taking the necessary courses or credits in a timely fashion.
-Federal compliance requires students to confer when all the degree requirements have been met.
+Requests to add an additional major or minor will not be approved for study beyond the eighth term.
 The policy does not allow for an exception for adding second majors, minors, or specialized coursework.

 - Attain pre-approval of the course the student would like to take by completing a transfer pre-approval form.